 Changes in suspended-sediment loads

 The USGS computes load and trend results from the NTN to display (1) the range in loads of nitrogen, phosphorus, and suspended sediment; and (2) the trends in these loads.
-The majority of the NTN sites whose data were used for the analysis had data collected since 2005 (fig. 6 and table 2).
+The majority of the NTN sites whose data were used for the analysis had data collected since 2007 (Figure 6 and Table 2).
 To facilitate the comparison of loads and trends between sites, load results from each NTN station are normalized by the respective drainage area to present the results as per-acre loads (also known as yield).
-The total number of NTN stations analyzed for total nitrogen, total phosphorus, and suspended-sediment load and trends varies because of the presence or absence of targeted water-quality samples collected during stormflow conditions (see Chanat and others, 2015).
+The total number of NTN stations analyzed for total nitrogen, total phosphorus, and suspended-sediment load and trends varies because of the length of record and because of the presence or absence of targeted water-quality samples collected during stormflow conditions (see Chanat and others, 2015).

 Patterns in total nitrogen loads